Mahun10/Soc_Matteo/README.md

 This project documents the deployment of a centralized Security Operations Center (SOC) infrastructure.
 The architecture utilizes a distributed SIEM/XDR model where log collection, processing, and indexing are decoupled to ensure modularity and scalability.

-The solution integrates the Wazuh Manager with a Logstash pipeline for data transformation, using OpenSearch (via Wazuh Indexer) as the primary data store.
+The solution integrates the Wazuh Manager with a Logstash pipeline for data transformation, using OpenSearch as the primary data store.

 ## System Architecture